contrailcirrus/pycontrails/CONTRIBUTING.md

 All references should be cited through documentation and docstrings using the [`:cite:` directive](https://sphinxcontrib-bibtex.readthedocs.io/en/latest/usage.html#role-cite).

-Source bibtex references are stored in [docs/_static/pycontrails.bib](https://github.com/contrailcirrus/pycontrails/blob/main/docs/_static/pycontrails.bib).
+Bibliography references are managed in the [Zotero `pycontrails` library](https://www.zotero.org/groups/4730892/pycontrails/library).
+The [Zotero Better Bibtex extension](https://retorque.re/zotero-better-bibtex/installation/) automatically syncs this library to the [docs/_static/pycontrails.bib](https://github.com/contrailcirrus/pycontrails/blob/main/docs/_static/pycontrails.bib) Bibtex file.

+See the [Install/References](https://py.contrails.org/install#references) section of the docs for setup.

 #### Docstrings